Breaking the script – three ways to inspire your supporters

 So what could you do to break the script in your next meeting with a donor?
 Whether you embrace just one tactic, or several, it’s important that you make your communication both caring (about their perspective) and sufficiently script-breaking to help them connect and care.
 This doesn’t necessarily need big budgets and big gestures – taking the time to listen to your supporters, and thanking them with a personalised flourish can make a difference quickly and simply.
 Let us know how these approaches work for you!

-Want to increase fundraising income in 2018?
+Want to increase fundraising income?

 [i] Heath, C. and Heath, D., 2017.
 The Power of Moments: Why Certain Experiences Have Extraordinary Impact.
 Simon and Schuster.
 Page 69-96